Last Updated on August 7, 2023 by Tim Wells

 I have no doubt that CorkyTV offered other streaming services in addition to Mobdro.
 But this highlights one of the main issues with Kodi box sellers.

-Kodi box sellers rely on services that they don’t own and can’t control.
+Kodi box sellers rely on services they don’t own and can’t control.

-If their main service stops working, customers are left high and dry without TV.
+Customers are left high and dry without TV if their main service stops working.
 All they have to show for it is a super-expensive Android box that no longer works as intended.

 I admire Corky’s drive to create a business, but I can’t recommend buying from him.